majesticbeast/intro-to-terraform/docs/index.md

 > HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in
 > human-readable configuration files that you can version, reuse, and share.

-Or, put simply, its a tool that allows you to write configuration code (HCL) to create infrastructure.
+Or, put simply, it's a tool that allows you to write configuration code (HCL) to create infrastructure.

 However, it's much more than that, because in reality, Terraform is just a wrapper around any API.
 This can be an API on your local system, Docker engine, GitHub, the Domino's Pizza ordering API, AWS/GCP/Azure.
 Literally, anything that